dscottboggs/freespeech-vr/README.md

 Don't worry if PocketSphinx learns bad grammar.
 It's not strictly necessary, but our corpus file, "lm/freespeech.ref.txt" may be manually corrected if it develops poor speech habits.
 Changes will apply next time anybody presses the "Learn" button.

-The language model may be further [tweaked and improved] (http://www.speech.cs.cmu.edu/SLM/toolkit_documentation.html#evallm).
+The language model may be further [tweaked and improved](http://www.speech.cs.cmu.edu/SLM/toolkit_documentation.html#evallm).

 ## Dictionary